It’s just a bunch of guys who say “Damn, that’s crazy,” after every sentence

 Chad: “Damn, that’s crazy.
 U got a light?”

 Patient: “Hey Ryan, my Circle Apartment got robbed, and they took my service lizard.
 I’m really bummed because tomorrow is his first birthday.”

 Ryan: “Damn, that’s crazy.
 Is your roommate single?”

 Patient: “Hey Dave, I’ve been having an existential crisis about my E-Portfolio.
 How am I ever going to finish it?
 The ICC is just bureaucratic nonsense the Man created to keep us students locked in this cage of capitalism and systemic oppression.”

 Dave: “Damn, that’s crazy.
 Did you know that my father owns the New York Yankees?”

 You see?
 All these helpful and relatable therapy scenarios show the potential of what you need to help you to become your best self.
 So what are you waiting for?
 Join the fight to get rid of boring ineffective trained professionals who pry into your life and replace them with Park boys.
 Rest assured that these boys have nothing better to do but skip their 2 p.m. class, say “damn, that’s crazy,” and tell you why the film, Pulp Fiction, was the greatest cinematic masterpiece of all-time.
 The choice is obvious.

-Morgan Felberbaum is a fourth-year politics major who can’t wait to have their problems ignored by some chain-vaping Park boy in a flannel.
-Reach them at email@example.com.
+Morgan F is a fourth-year politics major who can’t wait to have their problems ignored by some chain-vaping Park boy in a flannel.